Carlosrincong/AWS-Solutions-Architect-Associate/S3/README.md

 - (download) S3 Byte-range fetches: Parallelize gets and can be used to speed downloads
 - S3 batch operations: bulk operations on a list of files.
 - MFA Delete: requires verioning enabled
+- Access Logs: Logs all access to s3 bucket.
+Set the monitored bucket and the log bucket (destination), they cant be the same.

 # S3 Cost Optimization